FORGEAR/GitHub-README-Showcase/README.md

 ## How to participate in Hacktoberfest 2023

+Before you can participate in Hacktoberfest 2023, you need to register on the [Hacktoberfest website](https://hacktoberfest.com).
+Once you have registered, you can start contributing to this repository by following the steps below.

 ### 01. Submit an issue

-Submit an issue to this repository to let us know that you are participating in Hacktoberfest 2023.
+[Submit an issue](https://github.com/FORGEAR/GitHub-README-Showcase/issues/new) to this repository to let us know that you are participating in Hacktoberfest 2023.
 Please include your GitHub username in the issue description.
 Also make sure to add `manulthanura` as a assignee.

 ### 02. Fork this repository